Home

 Serial master devices access Ethernet devices

-The QUCM-OE allows master devices to use its serial ports as gateways to the high-speed network.
-A serial Modbus-master device, such as an HMI, building automation system, SCADA package or programming terminal, connected to a QUCM-OE port can access devices on the Ethernet network and/or the PLC itself.
-A user with a laptop can connect to a QUCM-OE serial port to program the local PLC or Modicon PLCs anywhere on the Ethernet network.
+The QUCM allows master devices to use its serial ports as gateways to the high-speed network.
+A serial Modbus-master device, such as an HMI, building automation system, SCADA package or programming terminal, connected to a QUCM port can access devices on the Ethernet network and/or the PLC itself.
+A user with a laptop can connect to a QUCM serial port to program the local PLC or Modicon PLCs anywhere on the Ethernet network.

 Serial Protocol Converter